yoctoproject/poky/documentation/ref-manual/variables.rst

          exclusive alternative providers.

    :term:`PREFERRED_VERSION`
-      If multiple versions of recipes exist, this variable determines which version is given preference.
-You must always suffix the variable with the :term:`PN` you want to select, and you should set the :term:`PV` accordingly for precedence.
+      If there are multiple versions of a recipe available, this variable determines which version should be given preference.
+You must always suffix the variable with the :term:`PN` you want to select (`python` in the first example below), and you should specify the :term:`PV` accordingly (`3.4.0` in the example).

       The ``PREFERRED_VERSION`` variable supports limited wildcard use through the "``%``" character.
 You can use the character to match any